GuillaumeElias/Little2DGame/READ_ME.md

 ## Installation

-If you're run a 64bit Windows you can try running the executable in the bin folder (along with the dll's).
+If you run a 64bit Windows you can try running the executable in the bin folder (along with the dll's).
 Otherwise, you'll have to compile everything using MinGW.

 ## Environment